Agriculture in Myanmar: Methods

 Sometimes, this arable land is converted into rice paddies, a common agricultural technique in southern and eastern Asia.
 In Burma, the paddies are flooded only occasionally by rivers, while a majority of the time farmers rely on the monsoon season for the necessary water.
 The paddies have an "impermeable subsoil", on top of which is a saturated layer of mud, and lastly around 4–6 inches of water.

 Livestock

 Farmers in Burma raise livestock for both food and labour purposes.
 This includes cattle, water buffalo, goats, sheep, oxen, chickens, and pigs.
-Oxen and water buffalo are used as draft animals throughout the country, while most cattle are raised in the dryer northern regions.
+Oxen and water buffalo are used as draft animals throughout the country, while most cattle are raised in the drier northern regions.
 Goats are kept by farmers in pasture for their milk.

 Farmers in Burma were affected by the outbreak of the H5N1 bird flu strand in Asia.
 Initially, the Mandalay and Sagaing regions of Burma were affected, and this resulted in the culling of several thousand chickens, quails and their eggs.
 However, as of 2006, the country's livestock officials announced a plan to fund the restocking of birds and feed for the affected poultry farms.

+As of at least 2024, Myanmar has the largest amount of cattle herding in southeast Asia.
+Myanmar's domestic beef consumption is not high because of religious reasons and because of cattle's utility as a farm animal.
+The 2012 Major Commodity and Service Law prohibited the export of live cattle, although a lack of enforcement Myanmar meant that significant smuggling out of the country occurred.
+In 2017, Aung San Suu Kyi's government lifted the ban and began regulating cattle exports as a revenue-raising measure.